albertcastineira/fundesplai-git-exercises/readme.md

  My first exercise with branches
  This line was added in a commit
  This line was also added in a commit
  This is the last line of this exercise!

+ ## Exercise 5
+ The second exercise working with branches
+ Commit 1